pagelayer/pagelayer/readme.txt

 6. **Sections** Pagelayer has a nice grid systems with rows and columns.
 You can create sections so much easily with Pagelayer

 == Changelog ==

+= 0.9.9 (September 10, 2019) =
+* [Feature] Added inline editing so you can now edit text / headers in the editor itself.
+* [Task] Editor Font Size has been introduced.
+* [Task] The cursor for add widget area has been set to pointer.
+* [Bug Fix] In the Pagelayer Editor the title of the page was not set.
+This is fixed.
+* [Bug Fix] The overflow given to a column was extending beyond the column.
+This is fixed.
+* [Bug Fix] The active accordion tab was not shown by default.
+This is fixed.
+* [Bug Fix] The correct screen mode was not set correctly in the beginning.
+This is fixed.
+* [Bug Fix] The gradient color in the properties tab was not shown correctly the second time of editing.
+This is fixed.
+* [Bug Fix] In image box, the spacing caused the image to go outside its holder.
+This is fixed.

+= 0.9.8 (August 20, 2019) =
+* [Task] In the editor, improved the widget border colors for better user experience
+* [Task] Improved the right click options UI and added icons
+* [Task] The widget left bar has been improved
+* [Task] Improved the search box UI in the left bar
+* [Task] The widget properties UI has been improved
+* [Task] The editor bottom bar UI has been improved
+* [Bug Fix] Testimonial widget was not working.
+This is fixed.

 = 0.9.7 (August 13, 2019) =
 * [Feature] Introducing template feature which allows theme developers to make their themes with Pagelayer